Trappist beer: Quadrupel

-In addition, some breweries from time to time produce special brews, for example barrel-aged beers.

 Glassware

 Belgian breweries have a tradition of providing custom beer glasses: with Trappist breweries, these often take the form of "chalice" or "goblet" style glasses.
 The distinction between goblet and chalice is typically in the glass thickness.
 Goblets tend to be more delicate and thin, while the chalice is heavy and thick walled.
 Some chalices are etched on the bottom to nucleate a stream of bubbles for maintaining a nice head.

 Beer tourism

 The idea of visiting Trappist monasteries to sample their beers has become more popular in recent years, partly due to promotion by enthusiasts such as the 'beer hunter' Michael Jackson.
 Some brewing monasteries maintain a visitors' centre where their beers can be tasted and bought (sometimes with other monastic products such as bread and cheese).
 Visits to the monastery itself are usually not available to the general public, although visitors can overnight in some of the monasteries (like Achel) if their purpose is non-touristic.
 Currently, Koningshoeven (which brews La Trappe) in Netherlands offers regular tours around their bottling plant, old brewery and parts of their site, along with a beer tasting.